dib-lab/dib_rotation/doc/11_workflows_and_repeatability.md

         """
 ```

-Here, we just have a single environment, so it was pretty easy to just run the Snakefile while within our `nsurp-env` environment.
+Here, we just have a single environment, so it was pretty easy to just run the Snakefile while within our `dib_rotation` environment.
 Using conda environment with snakemake becomes more useful as you use more tools, because it helps to keep different tools (which likely have different software dependencies) in separate conda environments.

 Run snakemake with `--use-conda` to have snakemake use the conda environment for this step.
 ```